 - The Boat House at Fletcher’s Cove, 4940 Canal Rd.
 NW (www.fletcherscove.com; tel.
 202/244-0461).

 - Bike and Roll/Bike the Sites (www.bikeandrolldc.com; tel.
-202/842-2453), with four locations: the National Museum of American History, tours only, leaving from the south entrance, or Mall side, of the museum (Metro: Smithsonian); Union Station, rentals, service, and repairs (no tours) (Metro: Union Station); near the National Mall, at 955 L’Enfant Plaza SW, North Building Suite 905, tours and limited rentals (Metro: L’Enfant Plaza); and Old Town Alexandria, One Wales Alley, at the waterfront, self-guided tours and advance reservations only (Metro: King St.).
+202/842-2453), with two locations: near the National Mall, at 955 L’Enfant Plaza SW, North Building, directly behind the new International Spy Museum location, daily tours and rentals (Metro: L’Enfant Plaza); and Old Town Alexandria, One Wales Alley, at the waterfront, self-guided tours, full-day advance-reservations rentals, and same-day walkup rentals (Metro: King St.).
+See organized tours by bike for info about their guided tours.
 Rates vary depending on the bike you choose but always include helmet, bike, lock, and pump; there’s a 2-hour minimum.
-Note: The Union Station location is the only year-round operation, subject to weather.

 Boating & Fishing